qu8n/focusbeacon/README.md

 cd focusbeacon
 ```

-3. Ensure the following language versions are used:
+3. Ensure the following language versions are used in your local environment:

 - Node.js (v20.x)
 - Python (v3.12)